Predictive Maintenance Certificate Program

 Lubrication for Reliability Leaders: Building the Business Case

-Lubricants themselves are often a relatively small line item on plant budgets, but their impact on machine asset lifecycle costs, overall reliability and maintenance costs is enormous.
+Lubricants themselves are often a relatively small line item on plant budgets, but their impact on machine asset lifecycle costs, overall reliability, and maintenance costs are enormous.
 Leaders who learn to recognize lubrication opportunities in their plants can unlock significant savings by addressing the root causes of machine failure and implementing best practices to stop incipient failure in its tracks.

 A lean team equipped with the right knowledge and a few simple tools can transform a lubrication program from a liability to an asset.
-Companies in all industries are taking control of reliability by reinventing their lubrication programs—and they are seeing bottom-line results.
+Companies in all industries are taking control of reliability by reinventing their lubrication programs — and they see bottom-line results.

 - Lubrication's role in reliability